Yevadu

 The core plot was partially inspired by John Woo's 1997 American film Face/Off, and revolves around two strangers, Satya and Charan.
 The film was made on a budget of ₹35 crore, and was officially launched on 9 December 2011.
 Principal photography began on 27 April 2012 and lasted until 22 July 2013.
 The majority of the film was shot in Visakhapatnam and Hyderabad, mostly in Ramoji Film City, while two songs were shot in Switzerland and Bangkok.

 Yevadu was released on 12 January 2014 during the festival of Sankranthi after several delays.
-It received positive reviews from critics, and was commercially successful; it grossed more than 47 crore and collected a distributor share of 20 crore, becoming one of the highest grossing Telugu films of 2014.
+The film received positive reviews from critics, and was commercially successful grossing over ₹89 crore at the box office and collecting a distributor's share of ₹47.1 crore, becoming one of the highest grossing Telugu films of 2014 as well as one the highest-grossing Telugu films of all time at the time of its release.

 Plot

-Satya and Deepthi are lovers living in Visakhapatnam where a dreaded don, Veeru Bhai, who has a crush on Deepthi.
-When Deepthi's parents are killed by Veeru Bhai, she and Satya escape and board a bus to Hyderabad, but the bus is stopped unexpectedly and boarded by three men: Veeru's henchman Deva, his brother Ajay and his henchman Inspector Sravan.
-Deva slit Deepthi's throat infront of Satya and He also stab Sathya.
-Satya suffers an almost-fatal stab wound.
+Young couples Satya and Deepthi, living in Visakhapatnam, are in a threat, after a dreaded don named Veeru Bhai lusts Deepthi.
+Upon their parents' suggestion, Deepthi and Satya escape and board a bus to Hyderabad, but the bus is stopped unexpectedly and boarded by Veeru's right hand man Deva, Veeru's brother Ajay and his henchman Inspector Sravan.
+Deva slits Deepthi's throat and killed her in front of Satya, and fatally stabs Satya.
 Before the three leave, they set fire to the bus, leaving Satya to his death.

 However, Dr. Sailaja saves Satya by transplanting a new face, which bring a new life, along with a new face and skin.
-10 months later, Satya awakes from his coma, which shocks him as he has a different facial identity.
-Under the pseudonym as Ram, Satya returns to Visakhapatnam where he meets a model named Sruthi, whom Veeru likes.
-Befriending Sruthi, he takes advantage of his new unknown face, and lures Deva to a under-constructed apartment where Satya kills him with electric shock.
+10 months later, Satya awakes from his coma, which shocks him as he has a different face.
+Under the pseudonym as Ram, Satya returns to Visakhapatnam where he meets a model named Sruthi, whom Veeru lusts now.
+Befriending Sruthi, he takes advantage of his new unknown face, and lures Deva to a under-constructed apartment where Satya kills him.
 A photo of Deva is discovered by ACP Ashok Varma, which has been marked as 1.

-Satya files a report on Deepthi with the police, stating that she has been missing for ten days.
-Since Sravan knows that Deepthi was killed ten months earlier, he becomes suspicious of Satya in his new persona, and follows him to a mall, where Satya kills him by hanging with a rope.
-During the investigation on Sravan's death, Satya presents himself to Varma as an eyewitness.
-When asked to provide a description of the killer, Satya describes his former face.
-Satya then manipulates Ajay to fall for Sruthi and gets the two of them to pose in compromising positions for some pics, under the pretense that they will be used as a promotion to assist Sruthi in getting an opportunity to audition for the female lead in a film.
+Ram files a report on Deepthi with the police, stating that she has been missing for ten days.
+Since Sravan knows that Deepthi was killed ten months earlier, he becomes suspicious of Ram and follows him to a mall, where Satya kills him.
+During the investigation on Sravan's death, Ram presents himself to Varma as an eyewitness.
+When asked to provide a description of the killer, Ram describes his former face.
+Ram then manipulates Ajay to fall for Sruthi.